awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 If you chose a different name for either of these buckets, be sure to use it throughout this walkthrough\.

 These two buckets must be in the same AWS Region as your builds\.
-For example, if you instruct AWS CodeBuild to run a build in the US East \(Ohio\) Region, then these buckets must also be in the US East \(Ohio\) Region\.
+For example, if you instruct CodeBuild to run a build in the US East \(Ohio\) Region, then these buckets must also be in the US East \(Ohio\) Region\.

 To create a bucket, see [Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Note**
 You can use a single bucket for this walkthrough, but using two buckets makes it easier to see where the build input is coming from and where the build output is going\.
-Although AWS CodeBuild also supports build input stored in AWS CodeCommit, GitHub, and Bitbucket repositories, this walkthrough does not show you how to use them\.
+Although CodeBuild also supports build input stored in CodeCommit, GitHub, and Bitbucket repositories, this walkthrough does not show you how to use them\.
 For more information, see [Plan a Build](planning.md)\.

 ## Step 2: Create the Source Code to Build<a name="getting-started-create-source-code"></a>

-In this step, you create the source code that you want AWS CodeBuild to build to the output bucket\.
+In this step, you create the source code that you want CodeBuild to build to the output bucket\.
 This source code consists of two Java class files and an Apache Maven Project Object Model \(POM\) file\.

 1. In an empty directory on your local computer or instance, create this directory structure\.